Relational space-time and de Broglie waves: Implications and results

 A central point of the argument in \S \ref{sec:measure} is that the observers $\pl$ and $\pr$ are both always inertial in their own rest-frames, and the acceleration of the pair upon impact with $\ob$ is only defined in relative terms.
 This is apparently consistent only in the relational space-time framework.
 Moreover, the derivation presented here appears to be consistent with Rovelli's Relational Quantum Mechanics (RQM) \cite{Rov1996, Rov2018}, whereby the properties of a system are not absolutes.
 In particular, the perceived location and momentum of $\ob$ upon impact with the apparatus depends on the frame of reference adopted for the measurement.

 Indeed the physical properties of a system, in this case the energy-momentum of $\pl$ and $\pr$, is a characteristic of interaction between the observers, specifically it is a property of the coordinate maps between their respective rest-frames (cf. \cite{LMB2018}).
 It is also clear the observer $\ob$ does not have an \emph{absolute location} in this experiment, its apparent location is contingent on the frame of reference used for the observation.
-Thus the derivation presented here also appears to lend support to Rovelli's hypothesis (see \cite{Rov2004} pp. 220--221) that the relational character of states in RQM is connected to the relational framework of space and time.